Results 1 - 10

 , 2003

 "...
 We derive a Godunov-type numerical flux for the class of strictly convex, homogeneous Hamiltonians that includes H(p, q) = � ap 2 + bq 2 − 2cpq, c 2 < ab.
 We combine our Godunov numerical fluxes with simple Gauss-Seidel type iterations for solving the corresponding Hamilton-Jacobi Equations.
-The r ..."
+Th ..."

 Abstract